The Ae plough collection

 Many of the ploughs at Ae were developed by two forward-thinking engineers.

 Of the many examples of Clark's work that you can find at Ae, the Humpy is the most famous.
-Its name comes from its distinctive trademark A-frame structure.
+Its name comes from its trademark A-frame structure.

 Meanwhile, the Rotary Mould Board Plough, designed by Murray Clark, looks like it came from a science fiction film.